Python Bindings Plug-In

 > py -c "import faudes; print(faudes.Version())"

-This will search the index pypi.org for a binary distribution that fits your platform/archirectur.
-In the case that no such matching binary is present, please let us know.
+This will search the index PyPI for a binary distribution that fits your platform/archirectur.
+In the case no such matching binary is present, please let us know.
 Instructions on how to compile your own binary are below.

 Example Script